The Monstrous and the Vulnerable

 As Jackson demonstrates, these media representations also contributed to the development of new norms for dealing with the ‘brides’, including targeted killing and the revocation of citizenship.
 While the vulnerable girl was potentially redeemable, the monstrous woman was increasingly considered expendable.

-Leonie B. Jackson is Senior Lecturer in International Relations at Northumbria University.
+Leonie B. Jackson is Assistant Professor of International Relations at Northumbria University.
 She is the author of Islamophobia in Britain: The Making of a Muslim Enemy and serves on the editorial board of the journal Critical Studies on Terrorism.